jluisalegria/Access_Control/README.md

 |+5V     | +5V  |

 # TODO:
-*Import the BSP from the repository for the WCH boards to make compile the project, with the toolchain RISC-V-GCC-WCH *EEPROM Library
+* Import the BSP from the repository for the WCH boards to make compile the project, with the toolchain RISC-V-GCC-WCH
+* EEPROM Library
-*RTC Library
+* RTC Library
+* Routing
+* Fab PCB